The Fairly OddParents season 9: Production

-The season was produced by Billionfold Inc., Frederator Studios, and Nickelodeon Animation Studio.
-This season features episodes 127-152, and Timmy Turner gets a fairy dog named Sparky.
-Recording for the ninth season began in June 2012 and ended in March 2013.
-This is the longest season with the most episodes.
+The season was produced from 2012 to 2014.
+Recording for the ninth season took place from June 2012 to March 2013.
+This is the season with the most episodes, featuring episodes 127-152.
 It is the second season to air after a year-long hiatus, after the 2006 cancellation.
-It is also the first season produced fully for high definition and widescreen presentation, making it one of the last Nickelodeon shows to switch to that format along with the network’s longest-running show, SpongeBob SquarePants.
+It is also the first season produced fully for high definition and widescreen presentation, making it one of the last Nickelodeon shows to switch to that format along with the network's longest-running show, SpongeBob SquarePants.

+From this season onwards, Timmy Turner gets a fairy dog named Sparky.